Posted on

 - collective bargaining agreements.

-2. Do workers have a right to meal and rest breaks under California employment law?
+2. Do I have a right to meal and rest breaks under California employment law?

-Non-exempt workers also have a right to meal and rest breaks if they work for more than 3.5 hours in a day.
+If you are a non-exempt worker, you also have a right to meal and rest breaks if you work for more than 3.5 hours in a day.

-These workers have a right to a rest break of 10 minutes for every 4 hours they work.
+You have a right to a rest break of 10 minutes for every 4 hours you work.

-They also have a right to a 30-minute lunch or a meal break if they work more than 5 hours in a day.
-This break has to come during the first 5 hours of their workday.
-If they work more than 10 hours in a day, they are entitled to a second 30-minute meal break.
+You also have a right to a 30-minute lunch or a meal break if you work more than 5 hours in a day.
+This break has to come during the first 5 hours of your workday.
+If you work more than 10 hours in a day, you are entitled to a second 30-minute meal break.

 - race,